Howard Stern’s Wife Beth Reveals Shocking Breast Cancer Scare

 New fosters alert!!
 Double Delicious!!!
 Meet Yogi and Bear!!!
 2 cats who lived in a deli for their entire 5 years and were recently kicked out.
 They LOVE people and other cats sooo much!!
 Only 5 years old.. who does Bear remind you of?????
 My LEO BEAR!!!
 Omg omg omg I’m in love!!!!!
 Double adoption only.♥️♥️ And Yogi has the cutest nub tail!!!
 I’m melting over these 2!
 Email me at bethsternfosters@Gmail.com (TRUST ME.. these 2 are perfection)♥️♥️

-“And now all I’m thinking is, ‘I’m going to die,'” Howard said in his interview with The Hollywood Reporter and then added, “and I’m scared s**tless.”
+“And now all I’m thinking is, ‘I’m going to die,'” Howard said in his interview with The Hollywood Reporter, and then added, “and I’m scared s**tless.”

-Howard recalled he met his beloved wife Beth at a dinner party hosted by mutual friends in 2000 in his book Howard Stern Comes Again.
+In his book, Howard Stern Comes Again, Howard recalled he met his beloved wife Beth at a dinner party hosted by mutual friends in 2000.
 He said that even though Beth was on a blind date with another man, they got to talking and found they had a lot in common.
 The couple dated for seven years before tying the knot in 2008.

 View this post on Instagram